jasonkneen/three-geojson/README.md

 **LineString**

-Definition of a parsed set of line string geometry.
+Definition of a parsed set of line string geometry. `Ellipsoid` is from the 3d-tiles-renderer project.

 ```ts
 {